AdobeDocs/analytics.en/help/technotes/client-hints.md

 +++

++++**Are client hints supported over insecure connections?

+No. Client hints can only be collected through a secure HTTP connection, such as HTTPS.

++++

 +++**Will client hints be available in data sent to AEP and CJA via the Adobe Source Connector?**

-We plan to include client hints in data via Adobe Source Connector in the first half of 2023.
+Adobe plans to include client hints in data via Adobe Source Connector in the first half of 2023.

 +++